 Use safe and non-toxic materials, reduce the use of materials and simplify the composition of a product.
 Choose according to life cycle needs

-- Durable products: Choose durable, recyclable and recycled materials
+- Products that last: Choose durable, recyclable and recycled materials

-- Liquid products: Give priority to renewable, local materials (need to be supported by biological cycle infrastructures)
+- Products that flow: Give priority to renewable, local materials (need to be supported by biological cycle infrastructures)

 Products should adopt modular design, so they can be easily disassembled, repaired, upgraded, remanufactured, and recycled.
 This design approach can fulfill the needs of users, , save energy, and reduce resource consumption during the product life cycle.

 Here, the term "product" refers to an end product.
 That is, the product that has predetermined functions, will no longer be processed, and can be used for final consumption and use, such as clothes, mobile phones, automobiles, etc.

 The goal is to achieve zero waste, zero emissions, and zero accidents by maximizing the usage efficiency of water, energy, and resources at all stages of the production process.
 The service-oriented business model can be adopted for production equipment or chemicals needed.